pandas-dev/pandas/doc/source/visualization.rst

 Parallel Coordinates
 ~~~~~~~~~~~~~~~~~~~~

-Parallel coordinates is a plotting technique for plotting multivariate data.
+Parallel coordinates is a plotting technique for plotting multivariate data,
+see the `Wikipedia entry <https://en.wikipedia.org/wiki/Parallel_coordinates>`__
+for an introduction.
-It allows one to see clusters in data and to estimate other statistics visually.
+Parallel coordinates allows one to see clusters in data and to estimate other statistics visually.
 Using parallel coordinates points are represented as connected line segments.
 Each vertical line represents one attribute.
 One set of connected line segments
 represents one data point.
 Points that tend to cluster will appear closer together.

 .. ipython:: python

-   from pandas.tools.plotting import parallel_coordinates
+   from pandas.plotting import parallel_coordinates

    data = pd.read_csv('data/iris.data')